Anti-Soviet resistance in Moldova: Initial Activities (1945-1948)

-Black Army and Cease of Activities (1949-1950)
+Black Army and End of Activities (1949-1950)

 In July 1949, the USSR Ministry of State Security carried out Operation “South” - the mass deportation of “unreliable” Moldovan families on socio-political grounds.
 Rumors spread about the upcoming continuation of this action.
 Irreconcilable anti-Soviet elements turned to armed resistance.

-A few days after the deportation, anti-communist peasants from Balti district Gavril Andranovich, Ion Bors, Vladimir Cazacliu and Vladimir Teodorovic decided to create an armed group called Armata Neagră ("Black Army").
+A few days after the deportation, anti-communist peasants from Balti district Gavril Andranovich, Ion Bors, Vladimir Cazacliu and Vladimir Teodorovic decided to create an armed group called the Armata Neagră ("Black Army").
 Initially, its leader was Andranovich, who enjoyed the authority of a strong master.

 It didn't take long before information about the partisans actions reached the NKVD, but after an operation in August, Ion Bors was the only one of all the members of the group to be caught.
 Under the guise that he will help them to get their hands on the others, he is let free, only he will not respect this agreement and will join the pursuit.
 The secret police lose their trail, if only briefly.
 Meanwhile, the number of Black Army partisans was growing.
 Gavril Bodiu, who had killed a Soviet tax collector in an altercation, found refuge among them.
 It was he who would take command of the group in the first months after its foundation.
 Other notable members who join them in this period are Gheorghe Bogatu and Vasile Padure, the latter making a spectacular escape from militia custody.
 The NKVD agents manage in the meantime to track down the partisans again, only this time they do not rush.
 It was not until October 1949 that a major action took place, in which the movement's leader, Gavril Bodiu, was killed.

-A few months pass before Ion Ganea and Ion Bors, who had miraculously escaped arrest, manage to bring together the remnants of the resistance movement.
-People from dozens of villages swell the ranks or support the remaining partisans, hiding them in need or providing them with supplies.
+A few months passed before Ion Ganea and Ion Bors, who had escaped arrest, managed to bring together the remnants of the resistance movement.
+People from dozens of villages swelled the ranks or gave support to the remaining partisans, hiding them in need or providing them with supplies.
 The Black Army still had its say.
-The deportations sanctioned by the Soviet Union, the onerous agricultural taxes, the obligatory entry into the colony, and the attempts to erase the identity of the Romanians beyond the Prut gave rise to a dissident spirit that spread like wildfire.
+The deportations sanctioned by the Soviet Union, the onerous agricultural taxes, the obligatory entry into Moldova, and the attempts to erase the identity of the Romanians beyond the Prut gave rise to discontent.
 As a result, not only was the Black Army able to recover from the mass arrests of August 1949, but it managed to keep growing, even more than in the previous year.